-The Company's loan payable is non-interest bearing; therefore, the Company is not subject to interest rate risk.
-The Company invests any cash surplus to its operational needs in investment-grade short- term deposit certificates issued by highly rated Canadian banks.
+The Company has no loan payable, therefore, the Company is not subject to interest rate risk.
+The Company invests any cash surplus to its operational needs in investment-grade short-term deposit certificates issued by highly rated Canadian banks.
 The Company periodically assesses the quality of its investments and is satisfied with the credit rating of the bank.